Segnicho/Segnicho/README.md

 ## Hi there 👋,

-### I'm Segni Desta, I am a community guy who loves tech and see myself as tech enthusiast.
+### I'm Segni Desta, I am MERN Stack developer and Competitive Programmer who loves  programming and tech in general.
 -------

 ## 🧐 About